 Cinemas - reopening guidelines

-Cinemas in England can open from 4 July and the UK Cinema Association has published a set of guidelines, Cinemas – keeping workers and customers safe during Covid-19, to help exhibitors through this process.
+The UK Cinema Association has published a set of guidelines, Cinemas – keeping workers and customers safe during Covid-19, to help exhibitors through the process of reopening.
 These guidelines establish an industry-wide baseline for the risk mitigations venues should put in place for staff and customers.
 As these guidelines are likely to change over time, exhibitors should check for updated versions periodically.

 The Bigger Picture

-The BFI Film Audience Network's central news resource is maintaining a Covid-19 advice page featuring rolling updates on a range of topics relevant to exhibitors.
-Their recent collection of articles also includes a number of interviews, guest blogs and best practice guides featuring UK exhibitors and the work they have undertaken during lockdown.
+The BFI Film Audience Network's central news resource is maintaining a Covid-19 advice page featuring rolling relevant to exhibitors.
+Their recent collection of articles also includes key stories, guest blogs and opinion pieces from the sector.

 Trade bodies will be an important source of support for their Members at this time.
-The UK Cinema Association has set up a resources hub for cinemas, Cinema For All have published advice for community cinemas and BECTU have established a regularly updated information page for their members.
+The UK Cinema Association has set up a resources hub for cinemas, the BFI Film Audience Network has published guidance for community cinemas, and BECTU have established an information page for their members.